The Hall of Presidents: Obama administration (2009–2017)

-Trump administration (2017–2021)
+First Trump administration (2017–2021)

+The attraction closed on January 17, 2017, for refurbishment and the addition of an audio-animatronic figure of President Donald Trump; it reopened on December 19, 2017, after many delays.

+There was an unconfirmed rumor that because Disney predicted that Hillary Clinton would win the 2016 United States presidential election, Disney Imagineers had initially begun work on an Audio-Animatronic of Clinton which had to be modified to resemble Trump after his victory.
+According to Business Insider, an anonymous source who previously worked at Disney said "I think the reason he looks so awful is because the Imagineers made a mold with generic head shapes so they wouldn't have to make a whole new mold each time".

-The attraction closed on January 17, 2017 for refurbishment and the addition of President Donald Trump as a new audio-animatronic figure; it reopened on December 19, 2017 after many delays.
-The film presented is titled The Idea of a President, depicting a historical account of several American presidencies, notably George Washington, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt and John F. Kennedy.
+A new film, The Idea of a President, was shown, depicting a historical account of several American presidencies, notably George Washington, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt and John F. Kennedy.
 After the roll call of all past presidents, Washington gives a short speech, followed by Trump reciting the oath of office and a short speech.

-Biden administration (2021–present)
+Biden administration (2021–2025)

-On January 19, 2021, it was announced that the Hall of Presidents closed for refurbishment, with many media outlets pointing out to the addition of President Joe Biden to the attraction.
-On July 19, 2021, Disney announced that President Joe Biden would be added to the Hall of Presidents, which reopened on August 3, 2021.
+On January 19, 2021, it was announced that the Hall of Presidents had closed for refurbishment, with many media outlets pointing to the addition of President Joe Biden to the attraction.
+On July 19, 2021, Disney announced that Biden would be added to the Hall of Presidents, which reopened on August 3, 2021.
 The film The Idea of a President, which precedes the roll call of the presidents, was kept for the Biden incarnation.
-Biden provides his own voice to recite the oath of office following George Washington's speech; however, unlike past versions, Biden delivers no follow-up remarks.
+Biden provides his own voice to recite the oath of office following George Washington's speech; however, unlike past versions, Biden delivers no follow-up speech or remarks.

+Second Trump administration (2025–present)

+The attraction closed for refurbishment on January 20, 2025, following the second inauguration of Donald Trump, and reopened on June 29 of the same year.
+Unlike with previous revisions, due to the increasingly polarizing political climate that had been forming since its last overhaul with Biden, the updates were made quietly without any press releases or posts on social media highlighting the changes.
+The second Trump incarnation of the attraction is virtually a complete reinstatement of the first, including the film The Idea of a President, which originally premiered during the first Trump incarnation in 2017 and was used during the Biden incarnation.
+This version was the first to feature a previous president returning to center stage due to beginning a nonconsecutive term in office.
+The attraction reutilizes the original 2017 recording of Trump reciting the presidential oath, however the short speech that originally followed the oath was excised, akin to the previous Biden version; the roll call skips from Obama to Biden.